PLSysSec/go2wrk/README.md

     	the numbers of threads used
 ```

-A normal routes.json file will look something like below
+A normal routes.json file will look something like the following:
 ```
 {
     "Routes":